HafizFasih/icp-book/icp-book/docs/part2-history/01-war-of-independence-1857.md

 ### 2. Religious and Social Fears

-A major underlying cause was the fear that the British were trying to destroy the local religions (Islam and Hinduism) and convert the population to Christianity.
-The arrival of **Christian missionaries**, who were often seen preaching in markets and schools, fueled these suspicions.
+A major hidden cause was the fear that the British were trying to destroy local religions (Islam and Hinduism) and convert people to Christianity.
+The arrival of **Christian missionaries**, who were often seen preaching in markets and schools, increased these fears.

 **Social Reform Concerns:**
-- Social reforms introduced by the British, such as the **abolition of Sati**
+- Social reforms brought by the British, such as the **end of Sati**
-- Permission for widow remarriage
+- Allowing widows to remarry
-- Introduction of English as the official language (replacing Persian)
+- Making English the official language (replacing Persian)
-- These were viewed by orthodox Indians as direct interference in their cultural and religious customs
+- Traditional Indians saw these as direct interference in their cultural and religious customs

 **Technology and Caste:**
 - The introduction of the railway and telegraph was viewed with suspicion